A Critique on the OpenPGP Updates

 along with deprecating the

-flag to distinguish
+traditional t flag to distinguish

 between binary and text data.
 Having the ability to